A Digital Nomad Guide to Cairo

 Because Cairo is such a large city, there are countless places to work from remotely based on your location.
 However, the above options are some of the most common districts as well as the best choices to work from.

-Where to live in Cairo
+Best Places to Live in Cairo

 One of the best things about Maadi is that it is packed with ex-pats.
 It is one of the very few neighbourhods in Cairo where you can take a stroll in the streets and actually enjoy the area.
 Filled with greenery around every corner, it is difficult not to fall in love with Maadi.
 As a digital nomad, you’ll find Maadi accessible to everything you might need as it has an array of restaurants offering cuisines from all around the world such as Japanese, Thai, Chinese, South American, Lebanese and many more.